gonicus/clacks/doc/start.rst

 Configuring an LDAP update hook
 -------------------------------

-Maintaining and index of our own has several advantages: better search capabilities than LDAP has, faster, proper sorted subset queries, etc. Nevertheless maintaining and index has the disadvantage that modifications that happen to our backends don't find their way to the index at all.
+Maintaining an index of our own has several advantages: better search capabilities than LDAP has, faster, proper sorted subset queries, etc. Nevertheless maintaining and index has the disadvantage that modifications that happen to our backends don't find their way to the index at all.